DTW-DanWard/PowerShell-Beautifier/docs/HowItWorks.md

 ```

-### Windows line endings
-FYI when the beautifier writes a line ending, it always writes the Windows OS standard line ending: 13 10.
-For PowerShell Core support this will have to be environment dynamic - with possibly a parameter override to force a particular line ending.

 ### Write content from token or byte array?
 One last 'fun' thing I discovered when writing this utility: you can't read string values directly from the tokens without accidentally changing the source code.
 Consider this seemingly very simple example: